Asymmetry Analysis of Bilateral Shapes: Hypothesis tests

 \section{Hypothesis tests}

-Consider a dataset of $N$ basis registered configurations observed on two groups of individuals, where the first $N_1$ configurations belong to one group and the last $N_2$ configurations belong to the other group, $N = N_1+N_2$, where it is thought that the first group of configurations might be less asymmetric than the second.
+Consider a dataset of $N$ basis registered configurations observed on two groups of individuals, where the first $N_1$ configurations belong to one group (Group 1) and the last $N_2$ configurations belong to the other group (Group 2), $N = N_1+N_2$, where it is thought that the first group of configurations might be more symmetric than the second.
 One way to think about this question is to construct a one-sided hypothesis test of

+For the paired data, we change the Group 1 and Group 2 in the above hypotheses to experimental and control groups respectively, where same subjects are contained in the two paired groups.

-We will give two general approaches to construct a test statistic: (a) combine-then-compare, and (b) compare-then-combine.
+We will give two general approaches to construct a test statistic in order to compare the symmetries between the two groups: (a) combine-then-compare, where univariate test methods are used, and (b) compare-then-combine, where we form the hypotheses under union intersection test framework.
 These two approaches will be explored in the next subsections.